ManchesterMachineMakers/manchestermachinemakers.github.io/instructions-for-new-team-members.md

 ---
 # We’re so happy you’re joining us!

-Here are the steps you and your parents/guardians need to take to make it official:
+Here are the steps you and your parents/guardians need to take to become an official member of the **Manchester Machine Makers**:

 - Every team member needs to register with 4-H
   - Go to <https://www.uvm.edu/extension/youth/join-4-h> and follow the link to register online.